helenelechene/Deep-learning-socratic-chatbot/README.md

 - a more precise answer directly indicating the reason for the discomfort.
 Example: *I lost my glasses.*

 Our chatbot detects the kind of sentence that the user made.
 For the first possibility of answer, the chatbot answers to know the exact source of unhappiness.
 Example: *I lost my glasses*.
 Once the answer has been obtained, the questioning is therefore at the same level as for the second possible answer.

+In our chabtot the main issue was to transform affirmative sentences into questions as well as to conjugate some verbs.
+In in english, is quite simple to transform a affirmation into a question.
+Indeed, our chatbot, or Socrate, only asks indirect questions:
+*- User : I am sad*
+*- Socrate: Could you think of any reason why you are sad* Thus, the issue is to conjugation the verb and to transformationt the subject as well as the pronoun.

 Then, for both cases, the chatbot asks if it is the first time the patient encounters such a situation, or not.